• About Us

 Step 5: Configuring Nginx to Work with Varnish Cache

 To ensure smooth interaction between Nginx and Varnish, adjustments are needed in Nginx’s configuration.
-Open the Nginx configuration file using a text editor, which is typically located at /etc/nginx/nginx.conf
+Open the Nginx configuration file using a text editor, which is typically located at /etc/nginx/nginx.conf.

 Locate the server block that corresponds to your website or application and modify the configuration to listen on a different port.
-Change the listen
+Change the listen directive to something like:

 [samm@varnish ~]$ sudo vi /etc/nginx/nginx.conf